 - Perceptual skills training

 - Adaptive equipment needs

-From May 2014 to May 2015, Rehabilitation Services provided care to 471 occupational therapy patients from a variety of backgrounds.
-Below, we’ve visualized selected demographics including patients’ home county, age and gender.
+From May 2017 to May 2017, Rehabilitation Services provided care to 593 occupational therapy patients from a variety of backgrounds.
+Below is information about our patient population including patients’ home county, age and gender.